-FTC during transfer 1.6 millirem/hr at Unit 1 FHB el 347 FTC during transfer 1.7 millirem/hr at environmental barrier FTC during transfer 1.7 millirem/hr at Unit 1 stairwell FTC on shipping cask 0.3 millirem/hr at environmental barrier FTC on shipping cask 1.7 millirem/hr at Unit 1 stairwell
+FTC during transfer 1.6 millirem/hr at Unit 1 FHB el 34/ FTC during transfer 1.7 millirem/hr at environmental barrier FTC during transfer 1.7 millirem/hr at Unit 1 stairwell FIC on shipping cask 0.3 millirem/hr at environmental barrier FTC on shipping cask 1.7 millirem/hr at Unit 1 stairwell

 In addition, the shipping cask may contain up to 7 canisters.
 The shipping cask was designed to meet Department of Transportation regulations for shipment on public highways.
 These requirements include a limit of 10 millirem/hour, 6.6 feet from the cask.
 The cask was designed to ensure that this limit would not be exceeded.
-The highest calculated dose rate from a fully loaded shipping cask was 6.3 millirem/hr at a distance of 6.6 feet.
+The highest calculated dose rate from a fully loaded shipping cask was 6.3 millirem/hr at a distance of 6.6 feet (Reference 5).
 The total dose rate from a fully loaded shipping cask or from the FTC with a single canister and a shipping cask with up to six canisters is expected to be 2.5 millirem/hour or less at all accessible areas in Unit 1.
-Temporary shielding will be used, as required, to ensure the total contribution to Unit 1 does not exceed 2.5 millirem/hour from the shipping cask and the FTC.